 Fire safety advice outside a building

-- Don’t stack flammable waste against on near your building, i.e.; wood, cardboard, plastics, oils or bottles of gas
+- Don’t stack flammable waste against on or near your building, i.e.; wood, cardboard, plastics, oils or bottles of gas

 - always store items in a large skip with metal covers or euro bins

 - gas bottles should be stored in locked metal cages, if possible, away from the building